Skip Navigation

 May receive credit for multiple years

-Prerequisite: Enrollment by tryout
+Prerequisite: Enrollment by audition/teacher addition

 Fees: $85 Performing Arts activity fee - assessed once for unlimited PA courses each year